 The game’s first teaser trailer, released at EA Play 2017, introduces players to Anthem‘s mysterious world.
 A walled city protects its denizens from what is lurking outside.
 We get a glimpse of a large reptilian creature and lush greenery dotted with ruins of civilization.
 Outside the wall are people who either protect the city or have rejected its security.
 These people, called Freelancers, fight in powered armor suits called Javelins.
 “Out there, you either live with the choices you make or die trying to change them,” the narrator says.

 The trailer brings to mind an Attack on Titan scenario, where humans use combat tech and walls to defend against hulking monsters.
 The suits themselves reminded us of the Titans found in Titanfall, albeit much smaller.
-Bioware said different Javelin suits have different abilities and play styles and will be heavily customizable, both functionally and aesthetically.

 Explore in your Javelin